Google Releasing Android Jetpack to Accelerate App Development

 Let’s Conclude

-Google has launched Android Jetpack components with the aim of accelerating the speed of Android app development.
+Google has launched Android Jetpack components with the aim of accelerating development speed for companies that offer Android app development services.
 It is offering a wide range of advantages such as the Support Library, the Architecture Components as well as other new components.

 It is also providing support to Android Studio and Kotlin language.
 The Google has also asked the developers to send their feedback and share their experience of using the Android Jetpack by visiting the official site.